 2. Data Input Part

 Row 11 = Consists of subheadings for Data Input.
 Cell B11 to L11 Data Part.
-This section contains subheadings like Date, Description of expenses, different heads for different kind of expenses and other miscellaneous expenses.
+This section contains subheadings like Date, Description of expenses, different heads for different kinds of expenses and other miscellaneous expenses.
 The last column is for Total.

 Row 12 to Row 22 = Cell C12 to K22 is the Data Input section.